Irritable Bowel Syndrome Factsheet (for Schools)

 - need to use the bathroom often throughout the day

-- require seating closest to the bathroom or door
+- need seating closest to the bathroom or door

-- feel embarrassed because they are often in the bathroom
+- feel embarrassed because they're often in the bathroom

-- need to visit the school nurse for medicine, medical attention, or to change clothes
+- need to visit the school nurse for medicine, medical care, or to change clothes

 - have to avoid foods that trigger symptoms